Climbing Mt Kinabalu via the old Mesilau trail

 From about 6.5 kilometres onwards there is a white rope fixed to the rock to guide you along and also to haul yourself up the difficult bits.
 One such difficult bit occurs almost immediately.
 The rope disappears into the night along the side of a rock wall that slopes steeply backwards with a ledge that is just wide enough for one boot.
 Clinging to the rope and leaning as close to the wall as possible you shuffle your way up not being able to see, fortunately, just how far the drop is below.

-There is a final checkpoint at Sayat Sayat before you make your way onto the vast plateau.
+There is a final checkpoint at Sayat Sayat before you make your way onto the vast plateau (main picture).
 The incline is not as steep here but the surface isn’t completely smooth either and I need to keep my eyes open for occasional steps and fissures.
 There had been a full moon a few days previously and the sky was clear.
 So with most of the moon providing adequate illumination I turned off my head lamp and waited for my eyes to adjust.
 The rope is clearly visible for a good distance ahead, I can also see the dark shapes of the various peaks lurking in the gloom while minerals, presumably the feldspar, in the rock reflect a surprising amount of the moonlight giving the impression of snowdrifts.

 There is very little vegetation up here.
 The ferocious winds and rain ensure that the only soil collects in small crevices where hardy grasses and twisted shrubs fight to survive.